sul-dlss/registry-harvester/README.md

 the run scripts) and the compiled java classes.
 Make sure to compile the java classes using `mvn clean install` as needed before using this deploy task.

-### Deploying the folio_api_client for FOLIO User Loads
-Run the deployment with the `deploy:folio_api_client` task to clone the folio_api_client repository as a subdirectory of within this project repository.

 ### Deploying everything
-E.g. `cap prod deploy deploy:jars deploy:folio_api_client`
+E.g. `cap prod deploy deploy:jars`